Alf Engers: Early life and early career

-Semi-professionalism
+Semiprofessional career

-Engers became an independent - a category between amateur and professional that existed until the mid-1960s - in 1960.
+Engers became an independent—a category between amateur and professional that existed until the mid-1960s.
 His sponsor was Ted Gerrard, a bicycle dealer and one of the first to sell by mail-order.
 The independent category was intended to be a stepping stone to professionalism.
 Independents could ride in both amateur and professional races but were expected to decide after two years which they wanted to be.

 The cycling bodies - the British Cycling Federation and the Road Time Trials Council - turned him down for reinstatement of amateur status.
 He applied and was turned down again annually for the next seven years.

 The prejudice that he had to contend with is graphically illustrated by the Barnet CC team of John Woodburn, John Harvey & Alf Engers beating the Olympic A team of Bill Holmes, Bryan Wiltcher and Ken Laidlaw.
 The event was the Antelope CC's 33.5 3-up TTT on 22 May 1960.
 Barnet's time was 1:27:45 while Olympic A's was 1:28:12.
 As the Barnet riders had not been selected this result was disapprovingly described as "unpatriotic" by the embarrassed authorities.
 Nowadays hopefully the selection procedure is more firmly based on ability.

-Records as an amateur
+Amateur career

 Engers succeeded in regaining his amateur status in 1968 and dominated 25 mi time-trialling for ten years.
 He frequently clashed with the sport's governing body, the Road Time Trials Council (RTTC) over interpretations of the rules and the laws of the road.
 His technique of riding near the centre of the road was controversial.

 Engers' reputation in the British time-trial community rose through the 1970s.
 He gained the nickname of The King because of his dominance.
 He won the national championship in 1969 (at 29, then the oldest winner) and every year from 1972 to 1976.
 Between 1959 and 1978 he broke the 25 mi record four times and captured the 30 mi in 1975.

 His 5 August 1978 25 mi record of 49m 24s was ridden on a course based on the A12 road near Chelmsford (the course is no longer used because of increasing traffic).
 Conditions were slightly damp and windy.
 Engers' old record of 51m 00s was beaten by an earlier starter, Eddie Adkins, with 50m 50s (the only person, apart from Engers, to hold the record between 1969 and 1990).
 He held the record for only a few minutes until Engers finished.
 Engers said that he had been in a state of grace that day, and that he had an out-of-body experience during the last part of the ride.
 The record stood until 1990 when a new era of cyclists and cycling technology came along.